system76/docs/content/upgrade-pop.md

 hidden: false
 section: software
+tableOfContents: true
 ---

 ## When Should I Upgrade?

+Every release of Pop!\_OS is thoroughly tested and undergoes an extensive quality assurance (QA) process, including the upgrade system itself.
+In almost all cases, the upgrade from an existing release of Pop!\_OS to a newer release is a smooth transition that takes only an hour or so to complete (depending on download speeds and the speed of the components in the system you are upgrading).

+That being said, from time to time, unexpected complications can arise.
+The liklihood of complications during the upgrade process increases on systems that are:

+- upgrading more than one release at a time
+- running older releases that have already reached the end-of-life period
+- using a large number of third-party software repositories (PPAs)

 Before upgrading, it can be helpful to ask yourself the following environment questions: